 Canadian Legal Education Annual Review (CLEAR)

-Each issue will be comprised of a number of substantial articles dealing with current issues and problems in legal education, presenting comparative or empirical studies on legal education and action-research projects carried out by professors, examining new trends in adult education or new methods of delivery (including but not limited to learning technologies), and discussing faculty or university reports dealing with issues such as curricular reforms and access to legal education.
-In addition, the journal will feature other pieces such as personal stories and reviews of books and other media.
+Each issue is comprised of a number of substantive articles dealing with current issues and problems in legal education, presenting comparative or empirical studies on legal education and action-research projects carried out by professors, examining new trends in adult education or new methods of delivery (including but not limited to learning technologies), and discussing faculty or university reports dealing with issues such as curricular reforms and access to legal education.
+In addition, the journal features other pieces such as personal stories and reviews of books and other media.

 Call for Expressions of Interest

 The Canadian Association of Law Teachers (CALT) invites expressions of interest from qualified candidates for the role of Editor-in-Chief of its annual publication, the Canadian Legal Education Annual Review (CLEAR).
 This position is for a two- or three-year term, commencing May 1, 2020.

 The Editor-in-Chief’s primary duties consist of overseeing the submission and review of manuscripts, and ensuring timely publication of the annual issue.
 In furtherance of these duties, the Editor-in-Chief will carry out a diverse range of tasks, including convening the Editorial Board for the initial review of manuscripts, sending out suitable manuscripts for peer review, communicating with authors regarding submissions, overseeing the copy-editing process, setting and reviewing editorial and peer review guidelines, coordinating with the publisher regarding proofs and publication deadlines, and reporting to the CALT Executive.

 This is a unique opportunity to lead Canada’s preeminent scholarly journal devoted to teaching and learning issues in law at a moment of much pedagogical innovation and positive change within the legal academy.